canvasxyz/canvas/README.md

 - **Self-authenticating**.
 Every action is signed by a session key authorized by an end user identity, using e.g. SIWE for Ethereum identities.
 The entire action log can be verified and replayed by anyone at any time; applications are trustless and portable.
 - **Cross-platform**.
 Canvas apps run in the browser or on NodeJS, persisting data with IndexedDB and SQLite/LMDB, respectively.

-Compared to using libp2p directly, Canvas provides:

-- persistence
-- efficient sync for past actions
-- a concise language for defining applications, and upgrading between different versions
-- a SQL database and customizable view functions
-- a set of hooks for reading from chains
-- support for a wide range of cryptographies/signature formats

 Canvas is designed to be maximally interoperable and data-agnostic.
 We expect to support a wide range of signed data formats, plus the ability to sync Canvas networks to non-blockchain data sources.

 For more information, see the [Canvas documentation](https://docs.canvas.xyz).